Pico Breakout Garden Pack

 • Fully assembled

-• Compatible with Raspberry Pi Pico/Pico W
+• Compatible with Raspberry Pi Pico (and other pin-compatible boards)

 • Schematic